-In part 8 of our “Does It Matter?” series, we ventured into our first Running Back data to figure out if weight matters for NFL running backs and to uncover any correlations.
-Excitingly, we discovered a hard and soft range that could influence your favorite player’s success.
-Further, we look forward to the 2024 rookie RB class and matched all of those rookies up with our hard and soft ranges.
+In part 7 of our “Does It Matter?” series, we ventured into our first Running Back data to figure out if weight matters for NFL running backs and to uncover any correlations.
+Excitingly, we discovered an optimal range that could influence your favorite player’s success.
+Here are all of our findings:

 Methodology: Consistency and Precision